 Launched in 2008, Fitchburg State’s 30-credit-hour curriculum costs $12,510 – and whether it’s in Management, Human Resources Management, or Accounting – it is one of the cheapest online MBA programs available and a top option for students on a budget who do not want to sacrifice quality.

 Fitchburg State’s Master of Business Administration in Management Online is accredited by the IACBE (one of only nine schools in Massachusetts to hold such distinction) and is comprised of 18 hours of core studies, three hours of electives, and nine hours of required management concentration courses.
 On average, Fitchburg estimates that the entire program may be completed in as little as 12 months.

 Classes at Fitchburg State are conducted entirely online through their Blackboard management system.
 A demo course is available for interested applicants who wish to try out the learning management system and the courses before enrolling.

 Endicott College’s Van Loan School offers a Master of Business Administration (MBA) Online with an asynchronous schedule totaling 42 credit hours taken in six-week blocks.
 Students of Endicott have the luxury of working and studying at their own pace, with an estimated completion time of just a year and a half, depending on the coursework taken.

 The entire program is NEASC-accredited and consists of 10 core studies classes (including Managerial Finance and Decision Making and Managerial Economics) and four concentrations.
-Class sizes are very small with an average of just 13 students, emphasizing the importance of focus and support from the faculty at all times.
+Class sizes are tiny, with an average of just 13 students, emphasizing the importance of focus and support from the faculty at all times.

-Tuition cost is $717 per credit and totaling to about $30,114 for an entire program, which is at the affordable end of online MBAs.
+Tuition cost is $717 per credit and totaling about $30,114 for an entire program at the affordable end of online MBAs.